How does this company make money?

 What does this company depend on?

-The carrier's network depends on five named upstream inputs: access to Guangzhou Baiyun International Airport's terminals and runways; CAAC operating certificates for domestic routes; bilateral air service agreements between China and each destination country; lease agreements covering Airbus A380 and Boeing 777 aircraft; and jet fuel supply contracts denominated in US dollars.
+China Southern cannot operate without access to Guangzhou Baiyun International Airport's terminals and runways, operating certificates from the Chinese Civil Aviation Administration, bilateral air service agreements between China and the countries it flies to, lease agreements for its Airbus A380 and Boeing 777 aircraft, and jet fuel supply contracts that are priced in US dollars.

 Who depends on this company?

-Pearl River Delta manufacturing exporters rely on the carrier's cargo capacity to North America and Europe for supply chain timing.
-Guangzhou-based business travelers depend on it for same-day connections to Southeast Asian cities.
-Tourism operators in Hainan and Guilin depend on direct connections through the Guangzhou hub to sustain international visitor flows.
+Pearl River Delta manufacturers rely on China Southern's cargo capacity to move goods to North America and Europe on schedule — delays would disrupt their supply chains.
+Business travelers in Guangzhou use it for same-day connections to Southeast Asian cities.
+Tourism operators in Hainan and Guilin depend on international visitors arriving through the Guangzhou hub; if those connections disappeared, visitor numbers would fall.

 How does this company scale?